This is the path of remembrance

 Return to Ground

-You learn to metabolize intensity without collapsing.
-To feel emotion without flooding.
-And to stay connected with what matters.
+You learn to metabolize intensity without collapsing; to feel emotion without flooding.
+You find you can stay connected with what matters…and meet whatever is arising with curiosity and ever-deepening compassion. -

 Inhabit the Threshold